Domina83/Employee-Records-Using-Struct/README.md

-# Employee Records Using Structure in C
+# 📋 Employee Records Using Structure in C

-This C program uses a `struct` to store and display details of multiple employees such as name, employee number, department, and salary.
+This C program demonstrates how to manage employee records using `struct`.
+It stores and displays each employee's name, employee number, department, and salary.

+---

 ## 💻 Language

 C

+---

-## 📋 Description
+## 🧠 Description

 - Defines an `Employee` structure
-- Takes input for name, employee number, department, and salary
+- Takes input for:
+  - Name
+  - Employee number
+  - Department
+  - Salary
-- Stores information for multiple employees
+- Stores data for multiple employees
-- Displays all employee data using formatted output
+- Outputs all employee details in a clean, formatted manner

+---

 ## 🧪 Sample Output